Angela Chalmers: Career

-Born in Brandon, Manitoba, Canada, Chalmers was always an avid runner.
+Chalmers was born in Brandon, Manitoba, Canada to a mother from the Birdtail Sioux First Nation and a father of Scottish-Canadian ancestry.
+She was always an avid runner.
 She competed with the Canadian National Jr. Track Team, eventually receiving a scholarship to Northern Arizona University.
-Chalmers first appeared on the international stage in 1985 in Kobe, Japan at the Universiade, where she finished third in the 3,000 metres.
-The following year in Arizona, she won the NCAA Division I Cross Country Championships for Northern Arizona University.
+Chalmers first appeared on the international stage in 1985 in Kobe, Japan at the Universiade/FISU World University Games, where she finished third in the 3,000 metres.
+The following year in Arizona, she won the 1986 NCAA Division I cross country championships for Northern Arizona University.
 She won the Honda Sports Award as the nation's best female collegiate cross country runner in 1987.
 This was followed in 1987 with a second place at the Pan American Games in the 3000 meters, in Indianapolis.
 She finished 14th in the 3000 metres final at the 1988 Seoul Olympics.

 In the year 1990, Chalmers won two Commonwealth Games titles in Auckland, New Zealand, winning both the 1500 meter race and the 3000 meter race in a World leading time of 8:38.38.
 In 1992, she qualified for the Olympics in the cross-country event. even though her father had died in 1984 before the Olympic trials she thought of him while she ran her race. after the race, in which she finished third (behind Yelena Romanova and Tatyana Dorovskikh) and qualified for the bronze medal, she explained to reporters about her father, "I said to him when he was in the hospital that I wanted to prove to him that I could do it".